zilishen/documentation/content/nginx/deployment-guides/single-sign-on/okta.md

 ---
+description: Learn how to enable single sign-on (SSO) with Okta for applications proxied by NGINX Plus.
+docs: DOCS-466
+doctypes:
+- task
 title: Single Sign-On with Okta
-description: Learn how to enable single sign-on (SSO) with Okta for applications proxied by NGINX Plus.
+toc: true
 weight: 100
-doctypes: ["task"]
-toc: true
-docs: "DOCS-466"
 ---

 <hr>